Patricia Dahlquist: Early life and education

-Dahlquist was born in Nelson, British Columbia.
+Dahlquist was born in Oxford, England during the height of the Second World War in 1942.
+After the war ended her family moved to Canada where they settled in Nelson, British Columbia.
 She attended the University of British Columbia to complete a master's degree in theatre.
 Additional studies Dahlquist completed were in violin and ballet.

 Career

 Dahlquist started working in music during the 1970s.
 After touring with Hagood Hardy, she released her first album This is Patricia Dahlquist in 1975 and her final self-titled album in 1982.
-During her music career, "Keep Our Love Alive" reached #20 on the RPM Top Singles in 1975 and #157 on the year-end RPM singles chart.
+During her music career, "Keep Our Love Alive", originally written and recorded by Paul Davis, reached #20 on the RPM Top Singles in 1975 and #157 on the year-end RPM singles chart.
+It also reached #16 on the CHUM Chart.
 The following year, This is Patricia Dahlquist peaked at #88 on the RPM Top 100.
 On the RPM middle of the road chart, "I Just Wanna Keep It Together" reached #16 in 1977.

 After her second album, Dahlquist became a voice coach.
 Apart from singing, Dahlquist started a non-profit opera organization for British Columbian youth in 2006.
 Her first opera The King Who Wouldn't Sing debuted that year and the following opera Spirit Moon was released in 2007.
 Outside of music, Dahlquist began her acting career starring in the 1962 movie The Street.
 After featuring in TV movies from the 1980s to 2000s, Dahlquist also appeared in Blackwoods and The Hamster Cage.
 During her time as an actress, Dahlquist was a theatre teacher and director.
 Upon completing a five-year stint in Menopositive, The Musical from 1999 to 2004, Dahlquist moved on to focus on her teaching career.

 Dahlquist won the 1976 Juno Award for Most Promising Female Vocalist of the Year.
 In 2013, she was a winner of the Surrey Civic Treasure Award.